oz123/awesome-c/README.md

 * [Geany][43] - A very small and fast IDE.
 [GNU GPLv2.1][8] or later.
 * [KDevelop][44] - The KDE IDE.
 [GNU GPLv2.1][8] only.

-## Environments ##

-This is a list of technologies designed to bring Windows into the 21st century with respect to support for C.

-* [Cygwin][253] - Designed to emulate a POSIX-compatible environment extensively under Windows.
-[Various licenses, all free][254].
-* [MinGW-w64][287] - A minimalist environment for C development on Windows with 64 bit support.
-[Various licenses, all free][252].

 ## Frameworks ##